I WAS A HINDU-CHRISTIAN-JEWISH-SUFI-BUDDHIST

 Alakananda Ma teaches me what it means to be a mystic, and I love this definition by Ronda LaRue:

 “A mystic is one who, above all else in life, desires to know (not in the intellectual sense of knowing) the deepest Truth of existence.
 A mystic is one who senses more to life than making a living or being of service in the world – although these things are both necessary and good.
 The mystic, however, is looking beyond an exclusive (or preoccupied) focus on these survival/self-actualization desires to something more: he is looking to discover the deepest truth of our being as incarnate souls; to understand our greatest potential as reflections of God; to realize our wholeness within the Ground of All.
 The primary interest in life for the mystic is to discover truth, to know God, to see into man’s whole nature. …The mystic sees all of life as an abundant opportunity to discover, realize, and express the Divine.”

 -Ronda Larue (http://www.rondalarue.com/)

-As a mystic, all religions are “doorways” and “windows” as Ma said.
-None are exclusive truth even if they are any one person’s truth.
-This concept seems so hard for many people to handle.
-I believe most people are drawn to a single theology (including atheism or agnosticism) to help them make sense of their life.
-But then there are those of us that cannot hang our hat on any one theology and who see the Divine Light shining in all paths.
+As a mystic, all religions are “doorways” and “windows,” as Ma said.
+None are exclusive truths even if they are any one person’s truth.
+This concept seems difficult for many people to handle.
+I believe most people are drawn to a single theology (including atheism or agnosticism) to help them make sense of life.
+But then, there are those of us who cannot hang our hats on any one theology and who see the Divine Light shining in all paths.

 I pray to stay on this path of the mystic and to encourage others to go beyond a singular theology.
-I have to believe that it is the true path of peace…to allow others the theological space to find the God of their understanding and to live a life devoted to connection with the Divine.
+I have to believe that it is the true path of peace…to allow others the theological space to find the God of their understanding…to live a life devoted to connection with the Divine.